bootdotdev/blog/content/backend/learn-frontend-or-backend-first.md

 ## Front-end work will give you more exposure to users

-Once final point I want to bring up in favor of learning front-end development first is that as a front-end developer you'll get to interact more closely with users and the end-product.
+One final point I want to bring up in favor of learning front-end development first is that as a front-end developer you'll get to interact more closely with users and the end-product.
 There are 2 main benefits to this:

 1. If you ever want to start your own company, you'll already have experience with product design
 2. You'll have more chances to interact with the non-engineering side of the business